OctopusDeploy/blog/blog/2022-03/githubactions-ten-favorite-actions/index.md

 ## 3: Setup PHP

-The [Setup PHP action](https://github.com/marketplace/actions/setup-php-action) allows you to setup PHP extensions and.ini files for application testing on all major operating systems.
+The [Setup PHP action](https://github.com/marketplace/actions/setup-php-action) allows you to setup PHP extensions and .ini files for application testing on all major operating systems.

 It’s also compatible with tools like GitHub’s composer, PHP-config, symfony, and more.
 See the marketplace page for the [full list of compatible tools](https://github.com/marketplace/actions/setup-php-action#wrench-tools-support).